Pylons/pyramid_blogr/docs/authorization.rst

 ================

 At this point we have a fully working application but you have probably noticed everyone can alter our entries.
-We should change that by introducion user authentication and permission checks.
+We should change that by introducing user authentication and permission checks.

 For the sake of simplicity of this tutorial we will assume that every user can